Vinicius-CS/Starter-Plugin/README.md

 ## PluginVersion

 It is the plugin version, it should be used as follows "*1.2.3.4*":
-1. Main Version
+1. Main Version;
-2. Secondary Version
+2. Secondary Version;
-3. Version Number
+3. Version Number;
-4. Revision
+4. Revision.

 ## PluginHomeInterface